The Last Artifact

 The weight of the world has been redefined.

-The Last Artifact will document the work going on behind the scenes to modernize the measurement system upon which all of modern life depends.
+The Last Artifact documents the work going on behind the scenes to modernize the measurement system upon which all of modern life depends.
 Since the French Revolution, the way we weigh the world has been based on a small metallic cylinder about the diameter of golf ball, located just outside of Paris inside a high-tech vault.
 Encased within three vacuum-sealed bell jars, it may not look like much, but it is one of the most important objects on the planet.
 It affects every aspect of our lives from the moment we are born, to the food we eat, the cars we drive, and the medicines we take.
 This object has helped send men to the moon, and satellites into space.
 It is an object unlike any other, the last of its kind.
 It is a literal constant in an ever-changing world, and the weight by which all others are measured.

-About the film
+About the Film

 Montana State University, in collaboration with MontanaPBS, received a $500,000 grant from the National Institute of Standards and Technology to support the making of the film.
-The Last Artifact is being co-produced and directed by Emmy Award-winning filmmakers Jaime Jacobsen and Ed Watkins, both of whom are graduates of Montana State University’s Master of Fine Arts program in Science and Natural History Filmmaking.
+The Last Artifact was co-produced and directed by Emmy Award-winning filmmakers Jaime Jacobsen and Ed Watkins, both of whom are graduates of Montana State University’s Master of Fine Arts program in Science and Natural History Filmmaking.

 The film’s production team is composed of an array of MSU film graduates, including Rick Smith, Director of Photography; Parker Brown, Sound; and Stefanie Watkins, Editor.
-In addition, MSU graduate and MontanaPBS’ Director of Production Scott Sterling will serve as the film’s Colorist and Online Editor; and Aaron Pruitt, another MSU graduate who is the interim Director and General Manager at MontanaPBS, will serve as the film’s Executive Producer.
+In addition, MSU graduate and MontanaPBS’ Director of Production Scott Sterling will serve as the film’s Colorist and Online Editor; and Aaron Pruitt, another MSU graduate who is the Director and General Manager at MontanaPBS, will serve as the film’s Executive Producer.